yochaigal/cairn/wip/2e/downtime.md

 Between game sessions, players may utilize the following procedures to research a question, follow-up on a lead, improve a skill, build a relationship, or even boast of their exploits.
 Only one action is possible at a time, and some actions will require multiple steps to complete.
 These actions may not be taken if the PC is not in a safe space, or while healing/recovering. **Downtime Actions** (including WIL saves) cannot be taken if they would significantly _harm a character_.

-> Note: Unless otherwise noted, rations and daily upkeep are not tracked during **Downtime**.
+> Note: Unless otherwise noted, Rations and daily upkeep are not tracked during **Downtime**.

 ## Milestones